OfficeDev/office-js-docs-pr/docs/develop/configure-your-add-in-to-use-a-shared-runtime.md

 ## Configure the webpack.config.js file

 The **webpack.config.js** will build multiple runtime loaders.
-You need to modify it to load only the shared JavaScript runtime via the **taskpane.html** file.
+You need to modify it to load only the shared runtime via the **taskpane.html** file.

 1. Start Visual Studio Code and open the add-in project you generated.
 1. Open the **webpack.config.js** file.